jmayer913/JMayer-Data-Library/README.md

    {
       ArgumentNullException.ThrowIfNull(dataObject);

-      Account? latestDataObject = null;
-      ServerSideValidationResult? validationResult = null;

       //Post as xml.
       HttpResponseMessage httpResponseMessage = await HttpClient.PostAsXmlAsync($"api/{TypeName}", dataObject, cancellationToken);

-      if (httpResponseMessage.IsSuccessStatusCode && httpResponseMessage.StatusCode != HttpStatusCode.NoContent)
+      if (httpResponseMessage.IsSuccessStatusCode && httpResponseMessage.StatusCode is not HttpStatusCode.NoContent)
       {
-          latestDataObject = await httpResponseMessage.Content.ReadFromJsonAsync<T?>(cancellationToken);
+          Account? returnedDataObject = await httpResponseMessage.Content.ReadFromJsonAsync<Account?>(cancellationToken: cancellationToken);
+          return new OperationResult(httpResponseMessage.StatusCode, dataObject: returnedDataObject);
       }
-      else if (!httpResponseMessage.IsSuccessStatusCode && httpResponseMessage.StatusCode == HttpStatusCode.BadRequest)
+      else if (httpResponseMessage.IsSuccessStatusCode is false && httpResponseMessage.StatusCode is HttpStatusCode.BadRequest)
       {
-         validationResult = await DeserializedBadRequestContent(httpResponseMessage, cancellationToken);
+          ValidationProblemDetails? details = await httpResponseMessage.Content.ReadFromJsonAsync<ValidationProblemDetails>(cancellationToken: cancellationToken);
+          return new OperationResult(httpResponseMessage.StatusCode, problemDetails: details?.Detail, validationErrors: details?.Errors);
       }
+      else if (httpResponseMessage.IsSuccessStatusCode is false && httpResponseMessage.StatusCode is HttpStatusCode.InternalServerError)
+      {
+          ProblemDetails? details = await httpResponseMessage.Content.ReadFromJsonAsync<ProblemDetails>(cancellationToken: cancellationToken);

-      return new OperationResult(latestDataObject, validationResult, httpResponseMessage.StatusCode);
+          return new OperationResult(httpResponseMessage.StatusCode, problemDetails: details?.Detail);
       }

+      return new OperationResult(httpResponseMessage.StatusCode);
    }
+}
 ```
-The same can be done when using the UserEditableDataLayer and SubUserEditableDataLayer.
+The same can be done when using the StandardSubCRUDDataLayer.

 ### Build Your Own
 In the real world, your application will need to interact with an actual database instead of the memory storage classes provided and currently, the JMayer library suite doesn't provide data layer classes for accessing the various databases in existence.
-It's also possible the HTTP data layer is too restrictive or it needs to be replaced with a different
+It's also possible the HTTP data layer is too restrictive or it needs to interact with something other
-networking protocol; gRPC is the new hotness for web applications.
+than a Web API.
 Either way, you can build your own.
 <br/>
 <br/>
 You'll need to create a data layer class for X and implement at least the IStandardCRUDDataLayer interface.
 Then, its about using the necessary library to communicate with the database or remote server and filling out the interface methods with functionality.